 Cocaine (C, coke, coca, snow, powder or blow, flake, bump, candy, rock and toot) is a highly stimulating drug derived from the leaves of the coca plant, which grows both naturally and under human cultivation in various highland areas of South America.
 An illicit and extremely addictive drug, the two chemical forms of cocaine subject to abuse are a water-soluble hydrochloride salt and water-insoluble cocaine base (or freebase).
-The street name crack refers to freebase cocaine, and the characteristic crackling sound it makes when the mixture is smoked.1 The drug presents a serious risk for the onset of physical dependence and addiction, yet not all people who use cocaine develop these problems.
+The street name crack refers to freebase cocaine, and the characteristic crackling sound it makes when the mixture is smoked.1 The drug presents a serious risk for the onset of physical dependence and addiction, and thus the need for a cocaine addiction treatment center in TX.
+However, not all people who use cocaine develop these problems.

 Cocaine addiction, like other forms of addiction, is a complex disease that imparts physical, mental and spiritual damage on the addict.
 Viewing addiction as a chronic disease reinforces the theory that addicts have little if any control over their behaviors.
 Biologically oriented research suggests a genetic component to alcohol and other addictions and points to physiological changes in the brain resulting from drug use.
 Currently, a specific pharmacological treatment does not exist for cocaine addiction.
 Nonetheless, medically supervised detox in Texas is advised.
 In order to achieve long-term recovery, treatment interventions must also incorporate physical, mental and spiritual aspects.2